Yunfan-Wang/Scalable-Agentic-Market-Simulator/README.md

 This repository contains the research notebook and report, an installable PyTorch implementation, offline data preparation, initial training, encoder-frozen adaptation, held-out evaluation, and distributed correctness tests.

 > **Research status.** The packaged system trains next-step distributions on observed histories.
 Validated autonomous market rollouts, economically identified agent types, and production trading performance remain open research goals.
-The online demo illustrates the project; it is not a benchmark result.
+The online demo illustrates a very basic version of this project.

 ## The architecture at a glance